wp-plugins/catwalker/readme.txt

 = 0.9 =
 Introduces option to include a list of related posts or pages at the end of each entry.

+Includes option to specify terms for which to include related posts.

 = 0.8 =
 Introduces option to include a list of assigned attributes at the end of each post or page.